johnnymatthews/blog/170720-dealing-with-clean-urls-or-how-i-learned-to-interpret-recline-js-errors.md

+---
-# Dealing with Clean URLs, or How I Learned how to Interpret Recline JS Errors
+title: Dealing with Clean URLs, or How I Learned how to Interpret Recline JS Errors
+date: 2017-07-20
+---

 This week I ran into an issue with *clean URLs* (essentially an SEO friendly URL, so no question marks, equals signs, etc) in DKAN.
 I stumbled onto this while attempting to fix an issue with the DKAN datastore.